Course overview

 Enhancing Professional Practice for the Nursing Associate

-The Nursing Associates further develops their knowledge and skills for practice.
-They build on their clinical skills base and ability to select and use best available evidence to support their decision-making in practice according to their role.
-The module is work-based learning within their primary placement area and placements within other practice areas.
-The learner's placement journey provides learning opportunities in a variety of settings, including experience of child and adult patients, and service users with mental health conditions and learning disabilities.
+You further develop your knowledge and skills for practice.
+You build on your clinical skills base and ability to select and use best available evidence to support your decision-making in practice according to your role.
+The module is work-based learning within your primary placement area and placements within other practice areas.
+Your placement journey provides learning opportunities in a variety of settings, including experience of child and adult patients, and service users with mental health conditions and learning disabilities.

-The apprentice develops a comprehensive understanding of the unique perspectives, knowledge, and skills of the people they work with, and different members of the health and social care team.
-This knowledge is used to promote positive people-centred outcomes through collaborative and integrated working and further understanding of the Nursing Associate's scope of practice.
+You develop a comprehensive understanding of the unique perspectives, knowledge, and skills of the people you work with, and different members of the health and social care team.
+This knowledge is used to promote positive people-centred outcomes through collaborative and integrated working and further understanding of your scope of practice.

 Modules offered may vary.